ExplicITConsulting/set-outlooksignatures.com/benefactorcircle.en.md

 <h2 id="licenses">Buying, extending and changing licenses</h2>
 <h3 id="price">Price and general information</h3>
-<p>Set-OutlookSignatures does not cost anything.<br>Starting as a technology demonstrator for scripting techniques, it has grown into the most sophisticated and versatile free and open-source tool for managing email signatures and out-of-office replies.
-Read more about its history and the intentions behind it <a href="https://set-outlooksignatures.com/faq/#351-why-the-tagline">here</a>.</p>
+<p>Set-OutlookSignatures is completely free of charge.
+Originally developed as a technology demonstrator for scripting techniques, it has evolved into the most sophisticated and versatile free and open-source tool for managing email signatures and out-of-office replies.
+You can read more about its history and the intentions behind it <a href="https://set-outlooksignatures.com/faq/#351-why-the-tagline">here</a>.</p>
-<p>The advanced features of the <span style="font-weight: bold; background-image: linear-gradient(to right, darkgoldenrod, goldenrod, darkgoldenrod, goldenrod, darkgoldenrod); background-clip: text; color: transparent;">Benefactor Circle add-on</span> cost <strong>only 3.00 € per mailbox and year</strong>, which corresponds to <strong>merely 0.25 € per mailbox and month</strong>.</p>
+<p>The <span style="font-weight: bold; background-image: linear-gradient(to right, darkgoldenrod, goldenrod, darkgoldenrod, goldenrod, darkgoldenrod); background-clip: text; color: transparent;">Benefactor Circle add-on</span> unlocks advanced features and is available for <strong>only 3.00 € per mailbox per year</strong>, which equals <strong>just 0.25 € per mailbox per month</strong>.</p>

-<p>The <span style="font-weight: bold; background-image: linear-gradient(to right, darkgoldenrod, goldenrod, darkgoldenrod, goldenrod, darkgoldenrod); background-clip: text; color: transparent;">Benefactor Circle add-on</span> is an investment that pays off from day one - certainly for you, too: <a href="#financial-benefits" class="button is-link is-normal is-hovered has-text-black has-text-weight-bold" style="background-image: linear-gradient(to right, darkgoldenrod, goldenrod, darkgoldenrod, goldenrod, darkgoldenrod)">Cost-benefit analysis, business case</a></p>
+<p>This add-on is an investment that pays off from day one - certainly for you as well: <a href="#financial-benefits" class="button is-link is-normal is-hovered has-text-black has-text-weight-bold" style="background-image: linear-gradient(to right, darkgoldenrod, goldenrod, darkgoldenrod, goldenrod, darkgoldenrod)">Cost-benefit analysis, business case</a></p>

-<p>We keep license costs as fair as possible.
-Fair means:</p>
+<p>We keep license costs as fair and transparent as possible:</p>
 <ul>
-  <li>Small companies always just pay the same low price as big enterprises.</li>
+  <li>Small companies pay the same low price as large enterprises.</li>
-  <li>No maintenance or support contracts hidden in the annual price.
-You only pay for the support you actually need - and typically, thanks to the documentation, you won’t need any.</li>
+  <li>No bundled maintenance or support contracts hidden in the annual price.
+You only pay for support if and when you need it - and thanks to our documentation, you likely won’t.</li>
-  <li><strong>Our support promise: </strong>If your support request is due to a bug in the latest version of <strong>Set-OutlookSignatures</strong>, the <span style="font-weight: bold; background-image: linear-gradient(to right, darkgoldenrod, goldenrod, darkgoldenrod, goldenrod, darkgoldenrod); background-clip: text; color: transparent;">Benefactor Circle add-on</span>, its documentation, or the provided components, support is <strong>free - no exceptions</strong>.
+  <li><strong>Our support promise: </strong>If your support request is due to a bug in the latest version of Set-OutlookSignatures, the <span style="font-weight: bold; background-image: linear-gradient(to right, darkgoldenrod, goldenrod, darkgoldenrod, goldenrod, darkgoldenrod); background-clip: text; color: transparent;">Benefactor Circle add-on</span>, its documentation, or the provided components, support is free - no exceptions.
   <br>
   For all other issues, you will receive the same first-class support at a fair price.
   </li>
   <li>No additional infrastructure or external data transfers.
 Everything runs on your existing systems, within your own security boundaries.</li>
-  <li>No inflated prices that are later “discounted” through negotiations.</li>
+  <li>No inflated prices that are later "discounted" through negotiations.</li>
 </ul>

-<p>There is no minimum number of mailboxes, only a minimum amount of 210.00 € net per invoice.</p>

-<p>Each mailbox in your environment for which you want to use an exclusive Benefactor Circle feature requires a license.
-This also applies to shared mailboxes.</p>

-<p>It does not matter how many users access a mailbox.
-If you only want to provide signatures for a single mailbox that is used by 50 people, you only need to purchase 1 license.</p>
+<p>Licenses are required only for mailboxes that utilize <span style="font-weight: bold; background-image: linear-gradient(to right, darkgoldenrod, goldenrod, darkgoldenrod, goldenrod, darkgoldenrod); background-clip: text; color: transparent;">Benefactor Circle</span> features.
+This includes shared mailboxes.
+Each mailbox requires one license, regardless of how many users access it, how many signatures are deployed, or how frequently those signatures are modified.</p>

-<p>The mailboxes do not need to be named.
-You just need to define at least one Active Directory or Entra ID group containing the mailboxes and the maximum number of recursive members for each group.</p>
+<p>You do not need to specify individual mailbox names.
+Instead, define at least one Active Directory or Entra ID group that includes the relevant mailboxes.
+For each group, indicate the maximum number of recursive members.<p>

-<p>It doesn't matter how many signatures you have or how often you change them.</p>

-<p>Licenses are payable in advance and are valid for one year from the date of receipt of full payment.
+<p>There is no minimum number of mailboxes required.
+However, each invoice must meet a minimum net amount of 210.00 €.
+Licenses are paid in advance and are valid for one year from the date full payment is received.
 There is no automatic renewal or subscription.</p>

-<p>As long as a license is valid, it includes free version upgrades and prioritization of support requests.</p>

-<p>We work hard to keep our prices as low and stable as possible, with the aim of only adjusting them for inflation.
-So prices are subject to change.
-Since you pay upfront, you can and will never be charged after the fact.</p>

-<p>If you wish to add additional mailboxes during an active license period, you will only be charged the current price for these additional mailboxes for the remaining months of your license period.</p>
+<p>If you add mailboxes during an active license period, you will be charged the current license price for those additional mailboxes, calculated for the remaining months of your license term.
+The minimum invoice amount still applies.</p>

+<p>While a license is active, it includes free version upgrades and prioritization of support requests.</p>

 <h3 id="trial">Trial version</h3>
 <p>You may want to start with a 14-day trial license.</p>